railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 * :guilabel:`Taxes` : applicable taxes defined in the partner, if specified, otherwise in the product, if specified (there are not any in this example).

+.. note::  Analytic account

+    You may have ticked and Apply `Analytic accounting for purchases` from :menuselection:`Settings --> Purchases --> Purchase Order`

 You can edit any of these fields to suit the requirements of the purchase order at the time of entry.
 Change the: